 “Parallel” shall mean the state of operating the Facility when electrically connected to the Company EPS (sometimes known as grid-parallel).

-“Parties” shall mean the Company and the Interconnecting Customer.
+“Parties” shall mean the Company and the Interconnecting Customer, and “Party” shall mean either the Company and/or Interconnecting Customer, as determined by context.

 “Point of Common Coupling (PCC)” shall mean the point where the Interconnecting Customer’s local electric power system connects to the Company EPS, such as the electric power revenue meter or premises service transformer.
-See the Company for the location at a particular Interconnecting Customer site.
+The PCC shall be specified in the Interconnection Service Agreement.

 “Point of Delivery” shall mean a point on the Company EPS where the Interconnecting Customer makes capacity and energy available to the Company.
 The Point of Delivery shall be specified in the Interconnection Service Agreement.

-“Point of Receipt’ shall mean a point on the Company EPS where the Company delivers capacity and energy to the Interconnecting Customer.
-The Point of Receipt shall be specified in the Interconnection Service Agreement.
+“Point of Receipt” shall mean a point on the Company EPS where the Company delivers capacity and energy to the Interconnecting Customer.

 “Pre-Application Report” shall mean, as described in Section 3.2, a non-binding report of certain information specific to a proposed Facility interconnection location provided to the Interconnecting Customer by the Company prior to the Application.

-“Public Facility” shall mean any Facility (1) that is owned or operated by a municipality or other governmental entity; or (2) that is sited on land of a municipality or other governmental entity; or (3) which for purposes of Net Metering qualifies as a net metering facility of a municipality or other governmental entity.
+“Public Facility” shall mean any Facility (1) that is owned or operated by a municipality or other governmental entity; or (2) that is sited on land of a municipality or other governmental entity; or (3) which for purposes of Net Metering qualifies as a Net Metering Facility of a Municipality or Other Governmental Entity.

 “Qualifying Facility” shall mean a generation Facility that has received certification as a Qualifying Facility from the FERC in accordance with the Federal Power Act, as amended by the Public Utility Regulatory Policies Act of 1978, as defined in 220 C.M.R. § 11.04.